Jamie Oliver’s Chorizo and Squid is one of those dishes everyone loves because of the delicious flavors and it’s a bit of fun, too.

 There are really no hard and fast rules with this recipe.
 If you don’t have capsicum substitute a vegetable you like, maybe zucchini.
 If you don’t like olives, leave them out.
 And adjust the quantities to suit your family.
 You could use brown rice instead of couscous.
 Here is a link to a video showing you how to clean whole squid.
 Squid tentacles may not be your thing, just use the squid hoods.
 The idea of this recipe is the important part.

-This Chorizo and Squid with Greek-style couscous salad is quick and easy to prepare and very delicious.
+Chorizo & Squid with Greek-style couscous salad

 - 6 spring onions